Transfer - Steps After Selecting a Transfer Destination

 Some schools, such as the University of Maryland Baltimore County (UMBC), use The Common Application, which is an online college application used to apply to multiple participating schools.

 If the application requires you to indicate an adviser, list Teresa Reyes, records specialist, 410-386-8445, email@example.com.
-The adviser role is different from recommenders, who are faculty who know you well enough to be able to comment on your academic skills and personal qualities.
+The adviser role is different from academic evaluators, who are faculty who know you well enough to be able to comment on your academic skills and personal qualities.
 You also need to print a Transfer College Report (under "My Colleges," then "Recommenders and FERPA") and bring that form to Reyes in the Records office (A112).

 ARTSYS is a great tool to help you see how your credits should transfer to other Maryland institutions.

 Ask for a copy of your unofficial transcript evaluation early.
 Some schools are more willing to provide you with this than others.

 Once you have your official evaluation of transfer credits, don't be afraid to ask questions you have about the courses that transferred, and those that didn't.